MattMattV/my-stars/README.md

 - [rufus](https://github.com/pbatard/rufus) - The Reliable USB Formatting Utility
 - [jdupes](https://github.com/jbruchon/jdupes) - A powerful duplicate file finder and an enhanced fork of 'fdupes'.
 - [openvpn-gui](https://github.com/OpenVPN/openvpn-gui) - OpenVPN GUI is a graphical frontend for OpenVPN running on Windows XP / Vista / 7 / 8.
 It creates an icon in the notification area from which you can control OpenVPN to start/stop your VPN tunnels, view the log and do other useful things.
-- [tizonia-openmax-il](https://github.com/tizonia/tizonia-openmax-il) - Command-line cloud music player for Linux that supports Spotify, Google Play Music, YouTube, SoundCloud, and Dirble.
+- [tizonia-openmax-il](https://github.com/tizonia/tizonia-openmax-il) - Cloud music player for the Linux console that supports Spotify, Google Play Music, YouTube, SoundCloud, and Dirble.
 - [etkf](https://github.com/TartanLlama/etkf) - Embarrassingly templated keyboard framework
 - [CudaMiner](https://github.com/cbuchner1/CudaMiner) - a CUDA accelerated litecoin mining application based on pooler's CPU miner
 - [TimeStylePebble](https://github.com/freakified/TimeStylePebble) - A stylish, customizable face for the Pebble Time.